z3orc/compass/README.md

-# jar-compass🧭
+# compass🧭

-An easy and fast (⚡) way of downloading a specific Minecraft-server JAR!
+Fast and easy (⚡) way of downloading a specific Minecraft-server JAR!